guttih/voffcon/README.md

 Possible commands:
 - /pins
   - __get__ Get status of all pins
-  - __post__ Change the value of a pin, that is turn off or on or set a pins value from 0 - 1023
+  - __post__ Change the value of a pin, that is, turn off or on or set a pins value from 0 - 1023
 - /whitelist
    - __get__ Get all whitlisted ip addresses
   - __post__